h4ctar/partchat/README.md

 ## Pipelines

-There is one continuous deployment GitHub workflows.
+There is one continuous deployment GitHub workflow.
 It runs on all pushes to the main branch, deploys to a preview environment where it runs the end-2-end tests and if they pass it deploys to prod.

 The setup-node action is used to cache node dependencies.